Santoshkasam/Kopernikus_challange/README.md

 # Kopernikus_challange
-This repository contains the .py solution file for the challange given by Kopernikus Automotive for the Perception Engineer interivew process.
-This repository also contain the pdf file for theoretical answers for questions relating to the dataset and the challenge.
+This repository contains the .py solution file for the challenge Kopernikus Automotive gave for the Perception Engineer interview process.
+This repository also has the pdf file for theoretical answers to questions relating to the dataset and the challenge.